open-socialism/open-socialism-site/open-socialism/work/finding-a-job.md

 title: 'Finding A Job'
 ---

-Finding a job is fairly similar to DC except with more technological integration.
+Finding a job should be similar to  DC except with more technological integration.